thealmarques/reverse-weather-api/README.md

 # Weather API

-Rever weather search, given a temperature, it will return cities with that matches the search criteria.
+Reverse weather search, given a temperature, it will return cities with that matches the search criteria.

 # Technologies used